xiaost/jsonport/README.md

 jsonport [![GoDoc](https://godoc.org/github.com/xiaost/jsonport?status.png)](https://godoc.org/github.com/xiaost/jsonport)
 ====

-jsonport is a golang package for accessing json with interface{} (schemaless) inspired by [jmoiron/jsonq](https://github.com/jmoiron/jsonq).
+jsonport is a simple and high performance golang package for accessing json without pain. features:
+* No reflection.
+* Unmarshal without struct.
+* Unmarshal for the given json path only.
+* 2x faster than encoding/json.

+It is inspired by [jmoiron/jsonq](https://github.com/jmoiron/jsonq).
 Feel free to post issues or PRs, I will reply ASAP :-)

 ## Usage